Reporting Avenues for Concerns Related to Integrity or Fairness

 Shared Interests and Overlaps

-There are shared interests with Myocardial Ischemia and Metabolism (MIM) in the investigation of ischemia reperfusion injury.
-Grant applications that focus on tissue, organ/multiorgan and systemic ischemia reperfusion injury, and that focus on host response including hormonal, metabolic, and immune response to ischemia reperfusion injury may be assigned to SAT.
-Applications that focus on mechanisms of myocardial ischemia reperfusion injury may be assigned to MIM.
+There are shared interests with Integrative Myocardial Physiology/Pathophysiology B Study Section (MPBB) in the investigation of ischemia reperfusion injury.
+Grant applications that focus on multiorgan and systemic ischemia reperfusion injury that include heart, and that focus on host response including hormonal, metabolic, and immune response to ischemia reperfusion injury may be assigned to SAT.
+Applications that focus on mechanisms of myocardial ischemia reperfusion injury should be assigned to MPPB.

 There are shared interests with Neural Oxidative Metabolism and Death Study Section (NOMD) in the investigation of ischemia reperfusion injury.
-Grant applications that focus on tissue, organ/multiorgan and systemic ischemia reperfusion injury, and that focus on host response including hormonal, metabolic, and immune response to ischemia reperfusion injury may be assigned to SAT.
+Grant applications that focus on multiorgan and systemic ischemia reperfusion injury that include neuro, and that focus on host response including hormonal, metabolic, and immune response to ischemia reperfusion injury may be assigned to SAT.
 Applications that focus on molecular mechanisms underlying neural injury associated with ischemia, reperfusion injury, and traumatic brain injury may be assigned to NOMD.

-There are shared interests with Digestive, Kidney and Urological Systems IRG (DKUS) in the investigation of ischemia reperfusion injury.
-Grant applications that focus on tissue, organ/multiorgan and systemic ischemia reperfusion injury, and that focus on host response including hormonal, metabolic, and immune response to ischemia reperfusion injury may be assigned to SAT.
-Applications that focus on liver ischemia-reperfusion injury and application of transplantation to the therapy of liver diseases may be assigned to DKUS.
+There are shared interests with Kidney, Urology, and Digestive Systems Review Branch (KUDS) in the investigation of ischemia reperfusion injury and transplantation.
+Grant applications that focus on multiorgan and systemic ischemia reperfusion injury that includes kidney or liver, and that focus on host response including hormonal, metabolic, and immune response to ischemia reperfusion injury may be assigned to SAT.
+Applications that focus on liver ischemia-reperfusion injury or application of transplantation to the therapy of liver diseases may be assigned to Hepatobiliary Pathophysiology Study Section (HBPP) in KUDS.
+Applications focusing on kidney injury and repair should be assigned to Pathobiology of Kidney Disease Study Section (PBKD) in KUDS.
+Applications of kidney transplantation and renal replacement therapies may be assigned to Kidney and Urological Systems Function and Dysfunction Study Section (KUFD) in KUDS.

 There are shared interests with Clinical Integrative Cardiovascular and Hematological Sciences (CCHS) in the investigation of ischemia reperfusion injury.
-Grant applications that focus on tissue, organ/multiorgan and systemic ischemia reperfusion injury, and that focus on host response including hormonal, metabolic, and immune response to ischemia reperfusion injury may be assigned to SAT.
-Applications that focus on patients oriented research on cardiovascular injury and repair, and myocardial ischemia/reperfusion injury may be assigned to CCHS.
+Grant applications that focus on multiorgan and systemic ischemia reperfusion injury that include heart, and that focus on host response including hormonal, metabolic, and immune response to ischemia reperfusion injury may be assigned to SAT.
+Applications that focus on patients-oriented research on cardiovascular injury and repair, and myocardial ischemia/reperfusion injury may be assigned to CCHS.

 There are shared interests with Brain Injury and Neurovascular Pathologies Study Section (BINP) in the investigation of ischemia reperfusion injury.
-Grant applications that focus on tissue, organ/multiorgan and systemic ischemia reperfusion injury, and that focus on host response including hormonal, metabolic, and immune response to ischemia reperfusion injury may be assigned to SAT.
+Grant applications that focus on multiorgan and systemic ischemia reperfusion injury that include brain, and that focus on host response including hormonal, metabolic, and immune response to ischemia reperfusion injury may be assigned to SAT.
 Applications that focus on mechanisms of neural injury, related brain ischemia and traumatic brain injury may be assigned to BINP.

-There are shared interests with Neurobiology of Pain and Itch (NPI) Neurobiology of Pain and Itch (NPI) in the investigation of pain.
+There are shared interests with Neurobiology of Pain and Itch Study Section (NPI) in the investigation of pain.
 Grant applications that focus on mechanisms of action and pharmacology of general and local anesthetics, and pain management, including general and local anesthesia, and anesthetic side effects may be assigned to SAT.
 Applications that focus on the molecular biology, anatomy, physiology, and psychophysics of pain, analgesia and somatosensory systems may be assigned to NPI.